July2021

 I feel like I harp on a lot about the pocket kites I stock, but that’s because they really deserve it.
 They are small, light and have no rods, so they are hard to break.
 They also fly so well (check out all the reviews they have on my page – it’s not just me that loves them!)

 These tennis balls on an elastic tread attached to a wrist band are fab if there’s no other kids around to play with your child and they are wanting some outdoor time and a challenge.
-The aim is to throw the ball to the ground and then catch it as it springs back.
+The aim is to throw the return ball to the ground and then catch it as it springs back.
 Once mastered using both hands, then try using your dominant hand and then your less dominant.
 I think you’ll find that everyone will want a go!

 If you’re staying in Ireland this year, then plan for some wet spells, when playing outside isn’t an option.
 If your child loves solving puzzles and working out where shapes fit, then this Eduludo Shapes activity will be right up their street.
 It’s a children’s version of Tangrams where you have to figure out how to use the wooden shapes so that you complete the pictures shown on the cards.